Important for night time safety and visibility, and lots of fun!

 Below is my old everyday chair.
 You can see that I used zip ties to attach 2 different strips of LED tape around the base of the chair, leaving it loose in the back.
 The sizing and the construction makes it seems like it was designed for this.
 It also has the same sleeve lights as the chair above with the batteries and some extra LEDs in the under-arm pouch.

 In the picture below you can see where I have the batteries for the light strips that go around the bottom of the chair as well as the little ones for the footrests.
-The bottom parts of the big ones (the battery case lids) are glued down and then I strapped velcro around each one to hold the whole thing in place.
+The bottom parts of the big ones (the battery case lids) are strapped with velcro around each one to hold them in place.
 When I need to change the battery I take off the velcro, slide the case open and replace them.
 I could also have run the lights differently and just put them in a bag in the back, but this way I have easy access to the controls.
-The little coin LED strings for the feet are glued down as well.
-I used to glue down the whole strip, but these die so easily it’s not worth it.
-I’m trying out just attaching them in two places with both glue an electrical tape in the front an back and otherwise wrapping them.
+The little coin LED strings for the feet are glued down.
+I used to glue down the whole strip, but these die so easily it’s not worth it and the glue looks terrible after a while.

 These smaller lights with coin style batteries around the footrests of my chair help stop people from running into my feet when they are raised (constant hazard).
 They are attached with E6000 glue.
 These really don’t last long but people crash into my feet so often otherwise that it’s worth it.